expo/expo/docs/pages/guides/config-plugins.md

 ## What are mods

-A modifier (mod for short) is an async function which accepts a config and a data object, then manipulates and returns both as an object.
+A modifier (mod for short) is an async function that accepts a config and a data object, then manipulates and returns both as an object.

 Mods are added to the `mods` object of the Expo config.
 The `mods` object is different to the rest of the Expo config because it doesn't get serialized after the initial reading, this means you can use it to perform actions _during_ code generation.
 If possible, you should attempt to use basic plugins instead of mods as they're simpler to work with.

 - `mods` are omitted from the manifest and **cannot** be accessed via `Updates.manifest`.
 Mods exist for the sole purpose of modifying native project files during code generation!
 - `mods` can be used to read and write files safely during the `expo prebuild` command.
 This is how Expo CLI modifies the **Info.plist**, entitlements, xcproj, etc...
-- `mods` are platform specific and should always be added to a platform specific object:
+- `mods` are platform-specific and should always be added to a platform-specific object:

 **app.config.js**